Taiwan is dedicated to maintaining

 National Museum of Prehistory, National Museum of

-including National Theater and Concert Hall, National
+National Theater and Concert Hall, National Taichung

-Taichung Theater, National Kaohsiung Center for
+Theater, National Kaohsiung Center for the Arts

-the Arts (Weiwuying) and Taiwan Traditional Theatre
+(Weiwuying) and Taiwan Traditional Theatre Center.
+Such

-Center.
-Such high-quality facilities have made Taiwan
+high-quality facilities have made Taiwan a center for

-Traditional architecture abounds, not only in the
+Festival of Arts.
+Traditional architecture abounds, not

-country’s magnificent monuments such as temples and
+only in the country’s magnificent monuments such as

-centers, cafes, stores and other public spaces.
-In fact,
+community centers, cafes, stores and other public

-using traditional Chinese characters, and calligraphy
+places still using traditional Chinese characters, and

-competitions are always popular events.
+calligraphy competitions are always popular events.

 Traditional tenets of Buddhism, Confucianism and